myownelixir2/nuclio_backend/README.md

 4. **`SnapshotManager`**: This class provides functionalities for managing snapshots in S3.
 It enables creating a snapshot of files in a bucket, processing the snapshot data, and saving the processed data back to S3.
 It also generates pre-signed URLs for the snapshots.

 5. **`StoreEngineMultiFile`**: This class is designed for handling the upload of multiple files to S3 storage.
 It uses a unique identifier for each job and allows for the uploading of a list of files to a specified bucket path on S3.

+# User Activity Module
+The activity.py module, is main CRUD engine that allows for various interactions with Postgresql database.

+1. **`DatabseSettings`**: The DatabaseSettings class encapsulates the settings for the PostgreSQL database.
+These settings include the host, database name, user, password, and port.
+The values are fetched from the environment variables.

+2. **`UserActivityDB`**: is a Python class that provides several methods for interacting with a PostgreSQL database.
+It manages data related to user activities such as favorite sessions, favorite stems, playlist likes, and plays.
+It maintains a connection to the database and performs various read and write operations based on user and session data.